By Alyssa Gregory

 Ahhh, Thanksgiving.
 One of my favorite holidays.
-Perhaps it’s because I usually don’t host Thanksgiving dinner; or maybe because autumn is my favorite time of year; or it could just be because I love turkey.
-All I know is that Thanksgiving is a great day to regroup, recharge and, of course, give thanks.
+Thanksgiving is a great day to regroup, recharge and, of course, give thanks.

-If you, like me, get to skip the turkey-cooking responsibilities, you may find you have some extra time on your hands.
-And there are a number of things you can do for your small business in between helping out.
+Turkey takes a long time to cook, so while you’re waiting for the oven to ding, you may find you have some extra time on your hands.
+And there are a number of things you can do for your small business in between spending time with family and friends.
 Here are a few that require just a little time, and can be started and stopped as you have time during the day.